MUSA-620-Spring-2018/MUSA-620-Week-9/README.md

 * Are tweets with emojis happier than those without?
 * Which emojis are the most positive and which are the most negative?
 * Compare the emoji use and sentiment scores of tweets mentioning @realdonaldtrump with those of a random sample of tweets.
+* Examine the sentiment and emoji use of [Twitter bots](https://github.com/mkearney/botrnot) vs real users.
+* Choose a few emojis whose sentiment is obvious (e.g. angry face, grinning face) and test how well their use correlates with sentiment scores.

 ### Emoji encodings